 “Have a Heart, No More Cuts” Actions

-The “Have a Heart” campaign demanding “No More Cuts, Tax the 1%, Redirect Pentagon Spending, Invest in Jobs” is initiated by the National Alliance of HUD Tenants (NAHT), a national tenant-led organization working since 1992 to preserve affordable housing and protect tenants' rights, and local NAHT affiliates and allies in 14 cities.
-NAHT is inviting allies in community, peace and labor organizations to join in the local actions listed below.
+The “Have a Heart” campaign demanding “No More Cuts, Tax the 1%, Redirect Pentagon Spending, Invest in Jobs” was initiated by the National Alliance of HUD Tenants (NAHT), a national tenant-led organization working since 1992 to preserve affordable housing and protect tenants' rights, and local NAHT affiliates and allies in 14 cities.
+NAHT invited allies in community, peace and labor organizations to join in the local actions listed below.

-Click here to find an action in YOUR area
+Click here to find Action Day Report with local links for YOUR area

 Budget for All Referendum